jsdelivrbot/titanium/docs/docs/cobalt/install.md

 ### Cobalt

 Cobalt is a font stack containing all 850-ish Google Font API fonts.
-It takes only a second or two to load and is easy to use.
+It pulls only the fonts used in your webpage, making for instant load times.

 It can be used with or without Titanium.